String Value Matching

 orValue Range

-to be considered as percentage or an absolute count. -
+should be considered as a percentage or an absolute count. -

 -